 Although both the number of countries producing geothermal power as the total power capacity under development appears to be increasing (see GEA report 2010), despite the clear potential of geothermal energy, actual investments in the renewable energy to date have been limited.
 The geothermal market remains highly fragmented with a multitude of mid-sized and small project developers with limited experience and access to key resources.
 As a result many promising projects do not progress due either to secure the necessary expertise, resources and capital.

-Transmark are perfectly positioned to accelerate this value chain and create a broad platform by offering both the expertise, resources and the capital.
+Transmark Renewables is perfectly positioned to accelerate this value chain and create a broad platform by offering both the expertise, resources and the capital.
 We aim to accelerate the geothermal project development pipeline worldwide by providing technical, financial and project development expertise in-house.